jrremlinger/LC_ToxicOmega_Tools/README.md

 ---
 ### **WP/Waypoint/Waypoints Optional: Add/Clear/Door

-Lists or creates a waypoint to use as a teleport destination.
+Lists or creates a waypoint to use as a destination.
 Waypoints are cleared when leaving a moon.

 Arguments (The text added after is the only argument accepted.
 If not provided it will list all waypoints):
 * Add: Will create a waypoint at your current position.